 Caught in the black hole – Hoyo Negro

-You could start the story like in a pitch-black fairy tale.
-"Once upon a time there was a young girl, barely sixteen years old.
-She had just given birth to her first child and after long wanderings in unknown areas she was desperately searching for water in a region where there seemed to be neither...
+You could begin the story like a pitch-black fairy tale.
+"Once upon a time, there was a young girl, barely sixteen years old.
+She had just given birth to her first child and, after wandering through unknown territories, she desperately searched for water in a region where there seemed to be neither rivers nor lakes..."...
 Continue Reading →

 Human Sacrifice by the Maya